 OHA/ODE Recommendation(s) Layered Health and Safety Measures STEPS FOR GRADUAL RETURN TO BASELINE RESPONSE: describe how does the school will gradually return to a baseline response.
 Describe how the school team will decide what measure(s) should remain at an increased level which others may not, prioritizing some measure(s) over others.
 How does the school reduce or make permanent implementation of enhanced mitigation measures once high transmission has ended?
-Hand Washing Staff and students will continue to be educated on the importance of hand and respiratory hygiene.
-Hand sanitizer will be available for use upon entering District buildings, in classrooms and other areas where hand washing may be needed, but handwashing sinks are not immediately available.
-Students will be encouraged to wash their hands throughout the day including but not limited to after recess, before and after eating lunch Cleaning and Disinfection and after using the restroom.
+NCSD Ventilation and Cleaning Protocols Classes and lunch schedules will return to the standard pre-COVID school schedule Cohorting Classroom configurations will return to standard pre-COVID classroom configurations with emphasis of striving for at least 3 feet physical distancing between student desks to the extent possible.
+Physical Distancing Staff and students will maintain as much distance as possible which helps mitigate transmission of COVID-19.
+We will minimize students standing in bathroom & lunch lines as much as possible.
+Staff and students will continue to be educated on the importance of hand and respiratory hygiene.
+Hand Washing Hand sanitizer will be available for use upon entering the school building, in classrooms and other areas where hand washing may be needed, but handwashing sinks are not immediately available.
+Students will be encouraged to wash their hands throughout the day including but not limited to before and after eating lunch and after using the restroom.
 North Clackamas Schools will be using Waxie Solsta 730 HP Disinfectant, a one-step hydrogen peroxide-based product for disinfection, cleaning, and deodorizing.
 PurTabs to clean, sanitize, and disinfect all its facilities for COVID-19.
-730 HP Disinfectant Cleaner and PurTabs have been tested and proven to kill SARS-CoV2 the virus responsible for COVID-19, 730 in one minute, and PurTabs in 4 minutes at a dilution rate of 1, 3.3g tablet per 1 quart of water.
-The 730 HP Disinfectant cleaner will be provide for all staff to use in spray bottles.
+Cleaning and Disinfection 730 HP Disinfectant Cleaner and PurTabs have been tested and proven to kill SARS-CoV2 the virus responsible for COVID-19, 730 in one minute, and PurTabs in 4 minutes at a dilution rate of 1, 3.3g tablet per 1 quart of water.
+The 730 HP Disinfectant cleaner will be provided for all staff to use in spray bottles.
 NCSD Ventilation and Cleaning Protocols Employees will be recommended to frequently clean their workspaces.
-Custodial cleaning protocols include wiping down surfaces such as door handles, light switches, copiers, countertops, water fountain buttons once every 24 hours.
-Training and Public Health Education Staff will continue to receive COVID-19 training outlining safety measures and mitigation strategies to prevent the spread of COVID-19.
+Custodial cleaning protocols include wiping down surfaces such as door handles, light switches, copiers, countertops, water fountain buttons once every 24 hours